StudioMega/design-token-guidelines/README.md

 ### Primitive Colors

 Primitive color tokens should correspond to either standard or brand colors.
 To enhance design flexibility, consider adding tints and shades, such as `color-primary-light`, `color-primary-dark`, and similar variants.
+Use [HSL](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsl) color values for these tokens.

 - `color-primary`
 - `color-secondary`